 “We have been trying for a long time to solve the mind-body problem.
 It has stubbornly resisted our best efforts.
 The mystery persists.
 I think the time has come to admit candidly that we cannot resolve the mystery.”
 (McGinn, 1989, p.
 349)

 “The sensation of color cannot be accounted for by the physicist’s objective picture of light-waves.
 Could the physiologist account for it, if he had fuller knowledge than he has of the processes in the retina and the nervous processes set up by them in the optical nerve bundles and the brain?
 I do not think so.”
-(Scrödinger, 1992, p.
+(Schrödinger, 1992, p.
 154)

 “To be brutally honest, scientists do not yet have even the remotest idea of how visual experiences—or indeed any other kinds of experiences—arise from physical events in the brain.”
 (Palmer, 1999, p.
 618)